dominic-rozario1210/HTML-Forms-Table/README.md

 # Student Registration Form

-A simple HTML project that demonstrates how to create a student registration form and display submitted student details in a table.
+A simple HTML and CSS project that demonstrates how to create a student registration form and display submitted student details in a table.

 ## Features